digimodify/homelab/README.md

 - This repo should NOT contain secrets.
 Use `example.env` or `.env.example` files with placeholders and keep the real `.env` local.
 Add `.env` to your `.gitignore`.
 - Services that route traffic through a VPN (for example `qBittorrent` using `gluetun`) are configured intentionally for privacy — do not change network settings without understanding the implications.

-Suggested additional sections to add to this README
-- Inventory: list hardware, model numbers, serials, and firmware versions.
-- Network diagram: ASCII or an image showing subnet ranges, VLANs and device roles.
-- Backups: what to back up, where, frequency, restore steps.
-- Monitoring & alerts: metrics, dashboards, and alert rules (Prometheus, Grafana, UptimeRobot, etc.).
-- Secrets & Vault: how you store secrets (passphrases, Ansible Vault, Bitwarden, etc.).
-- Automation: scripts, cron jobs, or Ansible playbooks used to provision and maintain the lab.
-- Change log / Runbook: notable changes, maintenance windows, and runbook for common failures.

-Contributing
-- Prefer creating a branch and a pull request.
-Do not add real credentials or private keys to commits — use placeholders in committed example files.

-License
-- Add a LICENSE file at the repo root if you want to publish this publicly.

-Need help?
-- If you want, I can:
-  - generate a polished `.env.example` for each project (placeholders only),
-  - add a root-level `.gitignore` (ignoring `.env`, logs),
-  - create a network diagram stub or sample hardware inventory template.

-Fill in the hardware section and any project-specific notes and I'll update the README accordingly.
-# homelab